dashio-connect/python-dashio/README.md

 We've added the cfg64 string.
 Then decoded it with *dashio.decode_cfg64(cfg64)*.
 This function returns a dictionary that we can pass into Device so that it can to instantiate and add the controls.

-Included in the library are two commandline utilities to encode and decode cfg64 files.
+Included in the library are three commandline utilities to encode and decode cfg64 files, and to export data stored on the DashIO server.

 ```sh
 $ c64_decode -h